 Receiving regular streams of rental income is definitely the most significant reward of being a landlord.
 This is especially true if you have already built one heck of a sizeable property portfolio yourself.

-As we’re entering the month of April, it is time to declare and file income tax.
 When it comes to filing income tax, one of the key consideration is: ‘How do we file in rental income from letting out our properties in Malaysia?’.

 - The various types of tax submission form in Malaysia

 - Should you treat the payment from tenants as ‘rental income’ or ‘business income’?